 Where your Employer approves a period of leave without pay (including parental leave) and you have agreed on a return to work date prior to commencing leave without pay, your cover will continue for up to four years as long as the Insurer is notified and premiums continue to be paid.
-Your account must remain active (see the 'Account inactivity' section earlier in this Booklet).
+Your account must not become Inactive.

-For Death (Including Terminal Illness) and TPD cover:
+For Death (Including Terminal Illness) and TPD cover